 Design Considerations

 Spring boot or no spring boot, that is the question.
 For the itzap-message micro-service, I choose Jersey with hk2 as dependency injection framework.
 It turns out, that it is quite easy to build executable Jar micro-service with embedded Tomcat without spring/spring-boot.
 As a result, executable Jar is a lot smaller, faster to load, and deploy.
 Another component of the system is an email server.
 To solve email server configuration problems I looked for a Docker container that provides an email server.
 The Docker container that I found was boky/postfix .
-Now, to build the application, I can use docker-composeto put everything together.
+Now, to build the application, I can use docker-compose

 Implementation Details